irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Assault rifles:
 ### General AR updates
 * All DMR kits and some long barrels were reworked into "Armor piercing kits" that can penetrate shields, body armor and walls, but ammo pick up while using them is halved.
 Affected weapons: Car-4, AK74, AMR16, Gewehr3, KS12 (upper receiver).
+* About a third of all AR's had their rate of fire updated

 ### New attachments
 * M308 and Galant rifles now have AP rounds - same as AP(DMR) kits, but are categorized as ammuntion
 * 7.62 Little Friend now has a 5.56 conversion kit - it reduces damage but increases ammo pick up
 * Byk-1 now has a 5.45 conversion kit - it reduces damage but increases ammo pick up
-* Car-4, AK 7.62 and Golgen AK 7.62 now have HP rounds - they can be used to update weapon's damage class (which includes ammo pick up)
+* Car-4, AK 7.62 and Golgen AK 7.62 now have HP rounds - they can be used to upgrade weapon's damage class (which affects ammo pick up)
 * 7.62 Little Friend and Byk-1 now have a High velocity round for their underbarrel launchers - increase grenade travel speed by 3x with a 20% ammo pick up cost.
 Note: only works if you are the lobby host, otherwise reverts itself to standard round stats.
 * Gewehr3's CQB and Sniper kits have new updated values, CQB kit now has reduced damage class (200) but increases other stats, while the Sniper kit acts like an AP kit